elifTech/PoC-marketing-automation/README.md

 For schema validation was added jsonschema package.

 ## UI experience
-Ui is built by babel package.
 Created responsive single page application with bootstrap and client routing.
 Listening for socket notifications.
 If someone has updated lists or profiles during your session you will get the latest changes immediately without making any requests.
 It is developed with socket.io.
+Ui is compiled by babel package.

 ## Server
 Created rest api for profiles and lists.
 Server emits socket events.